AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 **To validate that the ID Service is passing the customer id**

+1. Make sure the tab with the We.Retail site is in focus
 1. Go to the Experience Cloud ID Service tab
 1. Click on the cell with the `Customer ID - crm_id` value
 1. In the modal, note the customer id value and that the `AUTHENTICATED` state is reflected: